Utility-Gods/node-sitemap-cli/Build.md

 - Always ensure all tests pass before publishing.
 - Update the CHANGELOG.md file with any significant changes before publishing.
 - Make sure you're logged into npm (`npm login`) before attempting to publish.
+- The main CLI file is `cli.js`.
+Ensure this file has the correct permissions to be executed.

 For any questions or issues, please open an issue on the GitHub repository.